Deep4Patel9/Blockchain_Ledger/README.md

 ## Technologies

-This project uses python 3.7 along with jupyter lab 3.0.14 with the following packages:
+This project uses python 3.7 with the following packages:

 * [pandas](https://github.com/pandas-dev/pandas) - For data manipulation and analysis